cloudpilot-emu/cloudpilot-emu/README.md

 This is an emulator for Dragonball-based PalmOS devices that runs in a web browser.
 In particular, the emulator works on iOS.
 The emulator is derived from the original POSE emulator.
-At the moment, Palm V amd Palm m515 devices are emulated.
+At the moment, Palm IIIc, Palm V amd Palm m515 devices are emulated.
 Support for more devices may follow in the future.

 <img src="doc/m515.jpeg" width="310" height="552" alt="Palm m515 emulation"></img>
 &nbsp;